bahrus/be-spawn-of/README.md

 2. Custom elements that don't use Shadow DOM
 3. Custom elements that use Shadow DOM

 But custom elements still imply a certain amount of formality -- they shine in their universality -- their ability to be used anywhere HTML works, including multiple frameworks.
 There's an implied contract that goes along with them, including a custom element manifest.
+Notification of change is mostly limited to using events, which will tend to only be available for a very tiny subset of all the things we would want to observe in a more tightly coupled environment.

 And until scoped custom registries becomes a thing, the names of such custom elements become global in the page session.